center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

 Paths
 -----

 Paths are added to the underlying structure of an attack flow to reduce ambiguity.
-There purpose is to define whether the preceding action or condition is true or false.
+All actions or conditions result in true or false paths.
+If the action or condition is true, then the attack flow continues in one direction.
+If the action or condition is false, then the flow either terminates or continues in a different direction.

 .. figure:: _static/2paths.png
-   :alt: Screenshot paths stemming from a condition.
+   :alt: Screenshot of true and false paths stemming from actions.
    :align: center

    Both true and false paths are present in this attack flow.
-If the condition is true, then the flow continues; if the condition is false, then the flow ends.
+In this example, when the T1548 action is false, the attacker conducts T1547.001 and then the flow ends.

 .. figure:: _static/1paths.png
-   :alt: Screenshot of true path stemming from a condition.
+   :alt: Screenshot of true path.
    :align: center

-   True path stemming from a condition.
-It is assumed that the on_false path would end the attack flow; therefore, it is not necessary to include in the attack flow.
-The attack flow only continues successfully if the condition or action is true.
+   In this example, if T1548 is false, the attacker does nothing else.
+Therefore, the false path is not shown in the attack flow, only the true path.

 Operators
 ---------